Time Off/Leave

 Employees will be paid for all accrued, unused vacation time upon termination of employment.

-If a recognized University holiday falls on an employee's regularly scheduled workday during the vacation, the day is paid as a holiday and is not counted against vacation balances.
+If a recognized University holiday falls on a regularly scheduled workday during your vacation, the day is paid as a holiday and does not count against your vacation balance.